5 Reasons a Kindle Unlimited Subscription Isn’t Worth Your Money

 Entertainment subscription services are also becoming more popular.
 People are less concerned with owning their media outright and are increasingly numb to the issues surrounding DRM.

 Therefore, you’d expect a service like Kindle Unlimited to be awesome.
 It’s the best of both worlds, right?
-But Amazon’s promise of over a million ebooks for just $9.99/mo is too good to be true.
+But Amazon’s promise of over a million ebooks for just $9.99/month is too good to be true.
 Here are some reasons why.

 1. Kindle Unlimited Has a Poor Selection of Books

 Amazon likes to trumpet that Kindle Unlimited has more than one million books available for subscribers to read.
 And while that figure is accurate, you won’t find many best sellers or popular books on the list.

 None of the major publishing houses have made their books available on Kindle Unlimited.
 That means no Penguin Random House, Hachette, Macmillan, HarperCollins, or Simon & Schuster.
 If you have a favorite author, there’s a good chance their work is published by one of these “Big Five”.

 Right now, there are more than 1.4 million books available on Kindle Unlimited.
 Of those, almost 1.3 million books are Amazon Exclusives.
 This means they’re not available for sale anywhere else; in other words, they’re all self-published.
 That leaves barely 100,000 non-exclusive books; it’s about 8 percent of the total.
 A large portion of these are also self-published, but some are likely to be from small publishing houses.

 While there’s nothing inherently wrong with self-published books, and success stories like Twilight and The Martian show there are some great books to be found, the lack of any books from popular authors is a problem.
 Most people don’t have the time or the interest to dig through the heap to try and find the next The Martian.
 You probably want to know that the books you’re reading are well-written, properly edited, and entertaining.